BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 </div>

-TODO: Clean the metrics_changes.py outputs.
-Add progress bar and make it as clean as possible.

-TODO: Update the README.md file about what the scripts do after the new changes.
+TODO: Update the README.md file about what the metrics_changes.py script do after the new changes.

 TODO: Create class of the constants, so we don't have to repeat the code.

-TODOD: Add a way to verify if the metrics_changes.py files are already generated, so we don't have to generate them again.

 <div align="center">